Sol logoSol Helps

 Analytics

-Analytics can show which pages get viewed or searched — but not whether the user left with the correct mental model.
+Analytics can show which pages get viewed or searched — but not whether the user left with the correct understanding.

 Support systems